RakhilML/Virtual-Classroom-Manager-Programming-Exercise/Exercise 1/BehavioralPatterns/README.md

         Main.java          // Test for Command Pattern
 ```

-* The Observer pattern demonstrates a real-time collaborative document editing system where multiple users (observers) are notified of changes to the document (subject).
+* The Observer pattern shows an example of a document that is being edited in real time where several users (observers) are informed of changes made by others to the document (subject).

-* The Command pattern demonstrates an AI-driven smart home automation system where commands for turning on and off lights are issued based on AI-driven predictions.
+* The Command pattern is an AI-based smart home automation system in which commands regarding the switching on and off of the lights are given through AI recommendations.

 # **Patterns Implemented**